 All preparatory steps are done.
 Now we have an acceleration vector in the “absolute” coordinate system and we can implement Kalman filter.

 The Kalman filter is an effective recursive filter that estimates the state vector of a dynamic system using a series of incomplete and noisy measurements.
 It’s named after Rudolf Kalman.

 The implementation of the filter itself is not very complicated.
 It is necessary to define and implement several operations with matrices and simply follow the formulas from Wikipedia.
 There are many ready libraries (even in openCV there is an implementation of this filter), but you can implement it yourself to understand better how it works.
-The main task is to define the state vector of the system, the transition matrix, the control vector, and other components of the Kalman filter. `One of the most difficult tasks is to define the covariance noise matrix of the process and measurement noise`.
+The main task is to define the state vector of the system, the transition matrix, the control vector, and other components of the Kalman filter.

 Our solution is fully based on the law of uniformly accelerated motion in matrix form since we have 2 directions — North and East.
 In this form, it is quite easy to extend filter so that it takes into account the acceleration up, but for now, it is not necessary.

 X and Y are coordinates here.
 X’ and Y’ are velocities here (first derivatives).

 The observation model maps the true state space into the observed space.
 In our case, it equals to identity matrix because we can get everything from GPS receiver (speed and coordinates) and we don’t need to convert it somehow.
 If the receiver can’t get information about speed then the observation model changes to this: